Parameter-free accelerated gradient descent for nonconvex minimization: Numerical experiments

 \section{Numerical experiments}

-This section compares the performance of the proposed method and three existing methods.
-We implemented all methods in Python with JAX~\citep{jax2018github} and Flax~\citep{flax2020github} and executed them on a computer with an Apple M1 Chip (8 cores, 3.2 GHz) and 16 GB RAM.
+This section compares the performance of the proposed method and six existing methods.
+We implemented objective functions in Python with JAX~\cite{jax2018github} and Flax~\cite{flax2020github}.
+We implemented some methods in Python and used SciPy implementation~\cite{virtanen2020scipy} for other methods.
+They were executed on a computer with an Apple M1 Chip (8 cores, 3.2 GHz) and 16 GB RAM.
 The source code used in the experiments is available on GitHub. \footnote{ \url{https://github.com/n-marumo/restarted-agd} }